PhD in Business Administration

 The statement of goals and objectives is the appropriate place for an applicant to address their eligibility and interest in a fellowship.

-The State of Florida has a program called the McKnight Doctoral Fellowships that are for African American or Hispanic US citizens who hold a bachelor's degree from a regionally accredited college or university.
-Up to 50 McKnight Fellowships are granted each year to students pursuing doctoral degrees in eligible fields of study at one of 9 participating institutions in Florida.
+The State of Florida's McKnight Doctoral Fellowship program is for African American or Hispanic U.S. citizens who earned a bachelor's degree from a regionally accredited college or university.
+Up to 50 McKnight Fellowships are granted each year to students pursuing doctoral degrees in eligible fields of study at one of nine participating institutions in Florida.
 The University of South Florida is one of the participating institutions and business is one of the eligible fields of study.
 Interest students apply directly to the Florida Education Fund.
-For more information, please reference the McKnight site directly. http://www.fefonline.org/mdf.html
+For more information, please reference the McKnight website:. http://www.fefonline.org/mdf.html